 - Citi American Airlines Executive (Current sign-up bonus of 75,000 American Airlines miles after meeting minimum spending requirements)

 |Other Miles & Points to Use||Chase Ultimate Rewards points and/or United Airlines Miles

-- Chase Sapphire Preferred (Current sign-up bonus of 50,000 Chase Ultimate Reward points after meeting minimum spending requirements)
+- Chase Sapphire Preferred (Current sign-up bonus of 50,000 Chase Ultimate Rewards points after meeting minimum spending requirements)

-- Chase Ink Business Preferred (Current sign-up bonus of 80,000 Chase Ultimate Reward points after meeting minimum spending requirements)
+- Chase Ink Business Preferred (Current sign-up bonus of 80,000 Chase Ultimate Rewards points after meeting minimum spending requirements)

 |Additional Information||- You can transfer your Chase Ultimate Rewards points to United Airlines at a ratio of 1:1|